 The second Gulf War begins, code named Operation Iraqi Freedom

-December 14, 2003 - The U.S. Defense Dept. announces that Saddam Hussein has been captured in a cellar, or 'spider hole,' at a farmhouse in Tikrit on Saturday, December 13, 2003.
+December 14, 2003 - The US Department of Defense announces Hussein has been captured in a cellar, or "spider hole," at a farmhouse in Tikrit on Saturday, December 13, 2003.

-June 30, 2004 - The Coalition turns over legal control of Saddam Hussein and 11 other former top Iraqi officials to the interim Iraqi government, but they remain in the physical custody of the U.S. for security reasons.
+June 30, 2004 - The Coalition turns over legal control of Hussein and 11 other former top Iraqi officials to the interim Iraqi government, but they remain in the physical custody of the US for security reasons.

 July 1, 2004 -

 Hussein makes his first appearance in court at his arraignment and is charged with a variety of crimes, including the invasion of Kuwait and the gassing of the Kurds

 November 2004 - Hussein's family fires his chief lawyer Mohammed al-Rashdan, accusing him of using the trial to seek personal fame.
 Rashdan is replaced by Ziad al-Khasawneh.